-- The Special Education Facilitator will contact the parent to find out whether a current IEP exists; - The Special Education Facilitator will attempt to obtain the new annual it the IEP submitted during registration has expired; - The registrar will do a records request from the student's prior school at least two (2) weeks prior to the start of school; - The IEP Team will review the IEP for services; - If there is not a current IEP but there is current eligibility, the school will complete a current Annual IEP within the first two weeks of school;

-• If the eligibility and IEP have expired dates, the school will follow the guidelines for an Interim IEP found in section 7.5.4.
-The school psychologist will also meet with the parent and have a Consent for a Reevaluation Form signed to complete a Reevaluation for Eligibility.
+- 1. The Administrative Designee and/or SPED Facilitator will contact the parent to find out whether a current IEP exists; - 2.
+If a current IEP exists, the Administrative Designee and/or SPED Facilitator or Special Education Instructional Facilitator will attempt to obtain the current IEP; - 3.
+The registrar will do a records request from the student's prior school at least two (2) weeks prior to the start of school; - 4.
+The IEP Team will review the IEP for services; - 5.
+If there is no current IEP but there is current eligibility, the school will complete a current Annual IEP within the first two weeks of attendance at school. - 6.
+If the eligibility and IEP both have expired dates, the school will follow the SPCSA's guidelines for an Interim IEP found in section 7.5.4 of the Special Education Guidance Manual.
+The School Psychologist will also meet with parent and have a Consent for a Reevaluation signed to complete a Reevaluation for Eligibility.

-11.2.2 School Personnel Are Informed of Their Duties and the Type of Support That is Needed
+3.2 School Personnel Are Informed of Their Duties and the Type of Support That is Needed

 The following procedures will ensure that all school personnel who are responsible for the implementation of the IEP are informed of their duties.
-This procedure will also ensure that teachers and school personnel are implementing the IEP on the first day of school.
+This procedure will also ensure that teachers and school personnel are implementing the IEP on the first day of attendance at school.